Got an event coming up? Discover five benefits of adding your next event to your content marketing schedule.

 Not only does inviting a content writer enable you to produce content following the event, but it presents an ideal opportunity to capture your prospects’ details and improve form conversions across the site.

-If you had a range of speakers at your event with presentations, you could incorporate these into your content marketing strategy by producing an insights pack that both your prospects and customers can download.
+If you had a range of speakers at your event with presentations, you could incorporate these into your content marketing by producing an insights pack that both your prospects and customers can download.
 We recently did exactly this for a client, producing almost 300 downloads over a two-day period.

 By filling out a short form, non-attendees could receive exclusive insights from an expert panel.
 In turn, you get to learn more about them and the types of content that may interest them in future.